Thought to be the only prehistoric rock-cut chambered tomb in the UK, the Dwarfie Stane is a special place to visit.

 There is a small signposted car park off the road, and a good track made up of boardwalk and stone leads off into the moorland towards the site.

 The car park is also the location of RSPB Orkney's 'Eaglewatch' during the spring and summer months.
-The crags above the Dwarfie Stane have become the nesting site of a pair of white-tailed eagles, who successfully bred the first sea-eagle chicks in Orkney for 145 years in 2018, with further success in 2019.
+The crags above the Dwarfie Stane have become the nesting site of a pair of white-tailed eagles, who successfully bred the first sea-eagle chicks in Orkney for 145 years in 2018, with further success in 2019 and 2020.
 If they return in the future, you'll be able to take advantage of some expert spotting advice and scopes from the local RSPB representative to try and catch a glimpse of them yourself.